August 6 - 11, 2018

 No, all participants will stay overnight in the dorms.

-If you have ever registered for a BYU Continuing Education program (EFY, PowWow, Education Week, Dance Camps, etc.), you most likely have a BYU Continuing Education user ID.
-You may also call BYU Continuing Education's registration office at 801-422-8925 (toll free, 1-877-221-6716) to see if you have a BYU Continuing Education User ID.
+If you have ever registered for a BYU Continuing Education program (EFY, Merit Badge PowWow, Campus Education Week, Dance Camps, etc.), you most likely have a BYU Continuing Education user ID.
+If you need to, you may call BYU Continuing Education’s registration office at 801-422-8925 (toll free, 1-877-221-6716) to find out if you have a BYU Continuing Education User ID.

 Visit Manage My Continuing Education Information.